damarisp3284/sep11-freedom-project/blog/entry02.md

 ### EDP

-I feel like for now im still standing in step 3
+I feel like for now im still standing more **towards 3 than 4** because I still don't feel confident in my idea or possible solution for my project but hoping by next year I have a clear goal on what I want to build for my project.

 ### Skills